edud69/cloud-angular2-frontend/README.md

 ```

 # Adding an external library
-1. Add your dependency to *package.json*
+A. Add your dependency to *package.json*
 ```
   "dependencies": {
     ...